-On an expedition you will be part of a small group, lead by Emma and assisted by Dave.
-Together, we will hike into the hills to practice and build on the skills covered in the workshop.
-We will spend each day walking together as a group, but we will then camp in solo tents.
-So it will be a balance of social time and solitude, with plenty of opportunities to be alone, to stop, and to soak up the views and the experience.
+On a Camp 404 expedition you'll be part of a small group, and each day we'll walk together but then camp in solo tents.
+It'll be a balance of social time and solitude, with plenty of opportunities to be alone, to stop, and to soak up the views and the experience.
 To be, rather than to do.
 To slow down, calm the mind.
 Be in the moment.
 Think.
 Reflect.

 "Solitude helps you to redraw your own parameters, but its navigation takes skill and practice.
 Immersed in nature, you learn to look to the tides, winds, weather, currents, and raw elements more closely.
 That knowledge becomes instinctive.
 When I am alone, I am more focused and attuned to the particular nuances and subtleties in the natural world around me.
 Life is simplified.
 You feel your own humanity, physicality and interconnectedness acutely." ― Tamsin Calidas